Vancouver ski hills include Grouse, Mt. Seymour and Cypress. Also, just two hours away in opposite directions, there’s Whistler and Sasquatch.

 Manning Park Ski Resort

 Manning Park is a smaller ski resort that isn’t actually in the Lower Mainland, although it does serve eastern parts of the region.
-The ski hill is a 3-hour drive from Vancouver, when traffic is good from the city through the Fraser Valley.
+The ski hill is a three-hour drive from Vancouver, when traffic is good from the city through the Fraser Valley.

 The resort has over 30 km (18 miles) of groomed cross-country ski trails, a great little alpine hill with a couple of chairs, and a tubing park.
 Because it’s further into the interior and away from the ocean, the temperatures are colder at Manning Park than at ski hills closer to Vancouver and the coast, which means the snow is usually better.